StarbirdTech/AI-Blueprints/README.md

    Even if your hardware meets the specs, limited available RAM or VRAM can cause deployment issues.
 Close other running workspaces or programs to free up memory.

 7. **API Timeout Issues**
-   API requests triggered through user interfaces have a response timeout limit (usually 30 seconds).
-For long-running tasks or large inputs, use the provided notebooks instead of the UI to avoid timeout errors.
+   API requests triggered for the local MLflow deployment in the AI Studio have a response timeout limit (approximately 4 minutes).
+For long-running tasks or large inputs, use the provided notebooks instead of the API to avoid timeout errors.

 ---